AlexSikilinda/alexsikilinda.github.io/about.md

 but you aren't gonna hear it, at least yet :)
 I used to play basketball and volleyball, I haven't done it recently though because of my knee injury which I got playing basketball.

 One of my passions is space and space technologies in particular, so I am really excited about all these new space-related private companies such as SpaceX, Virgin Galactic, Blue Origin etc.

-### Want to contact me?
+### Get in touch

 [Linkedin](https://www.linkedin.com/in/alexsikilinda?trk=nav_responsive_tab_profile)